flame-engine/flame-crates-example/tutorial/article.md

 > Checkpoint: [d8c30ad](https://github.com/luanpotter/flame-example/commit/d8c30adca502ae5f7548dfcb40e715db348fa944)

+## Playing Audio

 In the next commit, we are finally going to play some audio!
 To do so, you need to add the file to the assets folder, inside `assets/audio/`.
-It must be a MP3 or a OGG file.
+It must be an MP3 or an OGG file.
 Then, anywhere in your code, run:

 ```dart
     Flame.audio.play('filename.mp3');